MarkJohnstoneGitHub/VBA-IDictionary/README.md

 **Creating using Dictionary.cls an IDictionary factory class:**

-According to the compiler constants and/or the IDictionary implemententation requested an available implementation is returned.
+According to the compiler constants and/or the IDictionary implemententation specified an available implementation is returned.
 I.e. If the Scripting.Dictionary is requested and not available a DictionaryKeyValuePair will be returned.

 The Dictionary.Create has three optional parameters, dictionaryType, compareMethod, encodingMethod.